biosciences/MicroTrace/paper/paper.md

 # Statement of Need

 This tool was motivated by my own experience supporting hospital outbreak investigations where rapid, reproducible, and interpretable clustering was required—but often slowed by the complexity or inflexibility of available pipelines.
 During exploratory analyses of SNP distance matrices, I observed that closely related isolates often exhibited SNP distances in the lowest decile of all pairwise comparisons.
 As such, MicroTrace uses the **10th percentile of SNP distances** as a conservative default threshold for outbreak definition—prioritizing sensitivity in early cluster detection.
-This approach reflects empirical patterns in genomic epidemiology while remaining adjustable for local context.
+This approach reflects empirical patterns in genomic epidemiology [@payne2021dynamic] while remaining adjustable for local context.

-Although whole-genome sequencing (WGS) has revolutionized pathogen surveillance, outbreak detection workflows often remain fragmented and require specialized tools or pipelines.
-Tools like Snippy provide variant calling, and visualization platforms such as GrapeTree offer phylogenetic context, but a lightweight, scriptable R solution for direct clustering from SNP matrices is lacking.
+Although whole-genome sequencing (WGS) has revolutionized pathogen surveillance [@koser2012wgs], outbreak detection workflows often remain fragmented and require specialized tools or pipelines.
+Tools like Snippy [@seemann2015snippy] provide variant calling, and visualization platforms such as GrapeTree offer phylogenetic context, but a lightweight, scriptable R solution for direct clustering from SNP matrices is lacking.

 **MicroTrace** addresses this need by providing:
 - Automated hierarchical clustering with configurable SNP thresholds